 There’s a place where you can stand on a box and be heard

 For over 150 years, Speakers’ Corner in Hyde Park has been one of London’s most popular spots for political demos.
 In 1872 the government licensed free assembly at Speakers’ Corner, a peculiarly English Sunday-morning tradition that continues to this day, featuring a motley assortment of ranters and hecklers.

 This family at Eltham Palace adored their pet lemur so much…

 … that they gave him its own bedroom.

 The ring-tailed lemur, called Mah-Jongg and alive during the 1920s and 1930s, was also notorious for biting disliked male visitors.
 Such was his owners’ devotion to him that Mah-Jongg crops up in numerous artworks displayed in Eltham Palace, such as the mural by Mary Adshead in the billiard room in the basement, which is set out as it would have been during the Blitz, when the family, staff and visitors sheltered there.

 Don’t miss London’s last remaining Patent Sewer Ventilating Lamp, halfway down Carting Lane and historically powered by methane collected in a U-bend in the sewers below.
 The original lamp, erected in the 1880s, was replaced by this replica after being damaged in a traffic accident.

-And some trivia for you Rough Guides fans out there – the building behind the lamp at 80 Strand is Rough Guides HQ!
+And some trivia for you Rough Guides fans out there – the building behind the lamp at 136 Tooley Street is Rough Guides HQ!